Remo Nogarotto

-Remo Nogarotto is an Australian businessman and football executive.
+Remo Nogarotto is an Australian businessman and soccer executive.
 Nogarotto is Executive Chairman for Corporate Advisory for the CT Group (formerly Crosby Textor Group) and is a board member of Football Federation Australia.

 Early life and education

 Nogarotto was born in the Sydney suburb of Annandale to Anita (née Toppano) and Celso Nogarotto.
 His parents had both immigrated from Italy; his father from village near Venice and his mother from Udine.
 When his mother died when he was 13, his father briefly moved his family to Italy.
 After returning to Australia, Nogarotto attended high school at the Patrician Brothers' College, Fairfield.
 Nogarotto graduated from the University of Sydney after studying economics and industrial law.

 Political and working career

 In 1983 Nogarotto was an unsuccessful Australian Labor Party (ALP) candidate for the Smithfield ward of the Fairfield Council.

 After graduating from university he worked in industrial relations before focusing on policy.
 In 1985 he was appointed chief executive office of the New South Wales Housing Industry Association at the age of 25, a role he would hold for 13 years.

 When Bronwyn Bishop switched from the Senate to the House of Representatives in 1994, Nogarotto was suggested as a Liberal Party replacement by former New South Wales premier Nick Greiner.
 The Sydney Morning Herald suggested that his Labor Party background may have been an impediment to gaining preselection.

 In 1997, Nogarotto joined Boral Group as a general manager for business development.

 Nogarotto replaced Tony Nutt as New South Wales state director of the Liberal Party in January 1998.

 In the wake of the Liberal Party loss in the 1999 New South Wales state election, senior Liberal figures such as Jeff Kennett called for Nogarotto's sacking.
 Former leader Peter Collins described the campaign as "the most incompetent election campaign that the Liberal Party has run in living memory" and suggested Nogarotto should take responsibility.
 Nogarotto ultimately resigned in January 2000.